Blackout 5th Gen 4Runner Roof Rack

 Step 5: Remove Factory Roof Rack

 The rack is now ready to be removed from the vehicle.
-This is much easier to do with 2 people and just needs to be picked up and removed from the 5th Gen 4Runner.
+This is much easier to do with 2 people and just needs to be picked up and removed.

-Once the roof rack is removed from the 4Runner, you want to create an area to paint.
+Once the roof rack is removed, you want to create an area to paint.
 You can use old newspaper, an old sheet or literally anything else you do not care about.
 Once you have your area prepped, you can move to applying the Plasti-Dip.

 Once you have the 4Runner roof rack removed, you can move on to painting.
 In this case, I used plasti-dip since I had a can laying around.
 Make sure to clean off the rails and dry first.
 If you have never used plasti-dip there are multiple videos out there showing you how to apply it.
 It is very easy and forgiving stuff.

 Keep spray gun 10-12 inches away from surface, applying wet overlapping coats.
 Allow 10 -30 minutes dry time (dry to the touch) before applying additional coats.
 A minimum of 5 coats is recommended for best performance and easy removal.

 I painted this in 2 phases and started with the bottom and inside of the rack.
 To properly apply the Plasti-Dip, start with 2 light coats seen above, then follow with by 5 heavy coats.

 Wait 10 minutes between coats for drying.
 (I took this time in between drying to wax my roof since it’s a little difficult to wax it with the rack on)